dominiksta/mvui/packages/docs/content/docs/components/10-why-class-syntax.md

 ```

 This is a generic component that uses its generic type in its custom events.
 With a
-functional syntax, this would not be possible for mvui, at least not to our current
+functional syntax, this would not be possible for Mvui, at least not to our current
 knowledge.